Productivity Fails Where Confusion Resides

 Written Communication: Make Every Word Work

 Email, chat, and documentation are the backbone of modern collaboration.
-But it is also where productivity goes to die if messages are unclear or overly long.
+But it is also where productivity dies if messages are unclear or overly long.

 Your Anti-Goal is creating confusion.
 So,